 Erin Harrington - Vocals, Piano, Ukulele; James Peeters - Drums; James Lord - Bass, Guitar; Lucinda Bopf - Flute, Melodica, Backing Vox, Synth

 COMING SOON: New tunes.
 New sounds.
 New shoes.

-The energetic, upbeat act, who project fresh and addictive pop hooks, have become well-seasoned (think pepper and sugar) through hundreds of live performances; the quartet spent 2012 and 2013 polishing their live act on the East Coast touring circuit.
-They have played at Red Deer Festival, Caloundra Music Festival, and Teneriffe Festival, and shared lineups with musical greats such as John Butler Trio, Clare Bowditch, and Ball Park Music—they’ve even jammed backstage with New Orleans jazz and funk guru Trombone Shorty.
+The energetic, upbeat act, who project fresh and addictive pop hooks, have become well-seasoned (think pepper and sugar) through hundreds of live performances; they have played at Red Deer Festival, Caloundra Music Festival, and Teneriffe Festival, and shared lineups with musical greats such as John Butler Trio, Clare Bowditch, and Ball Park Music—they’ve even jammed backstage with New Orleans jazz and funk guru Trombone Shorty.
 Miss Elm’s music has featured on community radio station Traxx Radio’s Top 40 two years running and appeared in Brisbane’s 4ZZZ Hot 100, and enjoyed multiple spins on Triple J. Miss Elm are cultivating an intense, psycho-pixie, neo folk/indie cult.
 Next stop: your iPod.